|These foals are hard to get close for more detailed photos when they’re very shy.|

 Glad we left Fiji!
-Yesterday, there was a Category 5 Cyclone/Hurricane in the island where we spent our last month ending on January 4th.
-Our love and wishes for safety to all our Fijian friends we left behind.
-According to this morning local news, that same cyclone may be heading our way.
+Yesterday, there was a Category 5 Cyclone/Hurricane on the island where we spent our last month ending on January 4th.
+Our love and wishes for the safety of all our Fijian friends we left behind.
+According to this morning’s local news, that same cyclone may be heading our way.
 We’ll keep our readers updated.

 Both Tom and I are Facebook users.
-Tom shares his opinions and humor with family, friends and the many co-worker/friends he made after 42 years working on the railroad.
-Many of his friends are retired spending a fair amount of time online, as does Tom.
+Tom shares his opinions and humor with family, friends, and the many co-workers/friends he made over 42 years working on the railroad.
+Many of his friends are retired, spending a fair amount of time online, as does Tom.

-For me, its less frequent, although I usually post a favorite photo at least every other day.
-I read what my FB friends are saying, sharing and showing in photos breezing through the posts in minutes.
-Overall, I may spent less than 20 minutes a day.
+For me, it’s less frequent, although I usually post a favorite photo at least every other day.
+I read what my FB friends are saying, sharing and showing photos breezing through the posts in minutes.
+Overall, I may spend less than 20 minutes a day.
 Whereas Tom, a slower reader, can spend hours reading every post.
 We all have ways of entertaining ourselves.

-If you’d like to friend me on Facebook, search at this time for: Jessica Lyman, location, New Plymouth, New Zealand.
+If you’d like to friend me on Facebook, search at this time, Jessica Lyman, location, New Plymouth, New Zealand.
 (My location changes each time to move to a new country).
 There are a number of others with my name so please check the photo and location.

-Instead, we do exactly what we love to do…get out to enjoy our surroundings, staying home to enjoy our surroundings, shopping and preparing our health delicious meals, taking endless photos in the process.
-These aren’t necessarily fodder for social media.
+Instead, we do exactly what we love to do, get out to enjoy our surroundings, staying home to enjoy our surroundings, shopping and preparing our healthy delicious meals, taking endless photos in the process.
+These aren’t necessarily good fodder for social media.

 The bottom line is a lack of desire to be online spending most of my day updating.
-As it is, I spend considerable time preparing these posts, managing hundreds of new photos and joyfully responding to email and comments from our readers.
-Occasionally, I check into my LinkedIn account but spending a lot of time on that site, makes me feel as if I’m working.
+As it is, I spend considerable time preparing these posts, managing hundreds of new photos, and joyfully responding to emails and comments from our readers.
+Occasionally, I check into my LinkedIn account, but spending a lot of time on that site, makes me feel as if I’m working.

-Although there is a “working” element to preparing a daily blog with photos, I try to keep it within the framework of the pure pleasure it is after 1300 posts.
-Its hard for me to fathom we’ve done 1300 posts.
+Although there is a “working” element in preparing a daily blog with photos, I try to keep it within the framework of the pure pleasure it is after uploading 1300 posts.
+It’s hard for me to fathom, we’ve done 1300 posts.
 If I’d been told by an employer to deliver a post with photos 365 days a year, I’d have quit my job!
 The pressure would have been unbearable.